josefschneider/jekyll-now/_clash-for-hw-engineers/2017-11-19-CLaSH-Getting-Started.md

 sn = d1025  -- Error!
 ```

-This has to do with some funky Haskell type stuff, but luckily there's a way around this limitation though it's a bit more verbose:
+This is because the shorthand version is only defined up to the value 1024, but luckily there's a way around this limitation, though it's a bit more verbose:

 ```haskell
 sn = SNat @ 20000000 -- No problem